 Hybrid Pedagogy actively pushes the boundaries of what, how, and when academic work is published.
-We’re open to anything related (even loosely) to digital and analog pedagogy, including but not limited to multimedia work, scholarly essays, anecdotal narratives, and practical tips.
+We’re open to anything related (even loosely) to digital and analog pedagogy, including but not limited to multimedia work, scholarly essays, and personal narratives.
 Our peer review process is collaborative and aimed not at intellectual gatekeeping but at helping writers and scholars develop their work.

-Our articles embody praxis — they blend the theoretical with the applied, analysis with application.
-We value anecdote and experience as a source of knowledge and understanding, and we use theory to interpret and understand our experience, to understand how to learn from it.
+Our articles embody praxis — they blend theory with practice, analysis with application.
+We value storytelling and experience as a source of knowledge and understanding.
 As Freire says,

 We must not negate practice for the sake of theory.
 To do so would reduce theory to a pure verbalism or intellectualism.
 By the same token, to negate theory for the sake of practice, as in the use of dialogue as conversation, is to run the risk of losing oneself in the disconnectedness of practice.

 Articles on Hybrid Pedagogy help us find ourselves, amplify disenfranchised voices, and motivate those who work with students.
 Submissions to Hybrid Pedagogy can respond to one of our ongoing calls for papers or extend an existing conversation.

 - make big claims, ask hard questions, and provoke discussion;